strat0sphere/ThriftTutorial/thriftDocumentation/source/usage-example.rst

 Java Multiplication Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Importand things to notice on the client code is the use of the TBinaryProtocol for the serializitaion and deserialization part.
+Important things to notice on the client code is the use of the TBinaryProtocol for the serializitaion and deserialization part.
 I could also use the compact, the JSON protocol or any other protocol supported by thrift.
 For more details on the protocols you can use please refer to the :doc:`thrift-stack` section of this tutorial.
 Another importand thing to notice is the use of the client and the coresponding client.multiply() method provided to us by the auto-generated thrift code.
 This call behind the scenes calls the TServiceClient.sendBase() method that will write the data to the wire.

  .. literalinclude:: code_examples/MultiplicationClient.java